-For construct validity, the questionnaires were composed of multiple questions to reduce threats related to failing to answer the questions by not identifying the correct reason.
+Regarding construct validity, the questionnaires were composed of multiple questions to reduce threats related to failing to answer the questions by not identifying the correct reason.
 Another risk is related to people being afraid of being evaluated, thus trying to look better by changing answers.
-This is the case of the duration they took to finish answering the questionnaire.
+This is the case of how long they took to finish answering the questionnaire.
 To minimize this, we had a strict timetable for each activity, stating the exact time they began answering the questionnaire and verifying the time they finished and delivered the questionnaire.

 In relation to conclusion validity, there is the reliability of measures.
 This is dependent on factors like question wording, which may allow for different interpretations, and the graph layout.
-To minimize this, we answered any doubts voiced by volunteers related to the questions in the questionnaire or the tool (Prov Viewer).
-Another threat is related to the size of the population evaluated, which is composed of 37 volunteers.
+To minimize this, we answered any doubts voiced by volunteers related to the questions in the questionnaire or regarding the tool (Prov Viewer).
+Another threat is related to the size of the population, which is composed of 37 volunteers.
 Thus to minimize this threat, we used non-parametric tests to evaluate the obtained results.

 Final Considerations

-This chapter presented the evaluation of using provenance analysis to analyze a game flow thought a statistical analysis on the values from the performed experiments.
+This chapter presented the evaluation of the adoption of provenance to analyze a game flow.
+This evaluation was performed using statistical analysis on the values obtained from the experiments.
 The results demonstrate that it is possible to analyze the game flow by using provenance provides in order to understand the outcome since the obtained results were equal or greater than watching a replay.
-Furthermore, analyzing the game flow with provenance provides faster results when compared to watching a replay of the game session.
+Furthermore, analyzing the game flow with provenance is faster than only watching a replay of the game session.

 In relation to correctly identify the causes of the events in the game, using provenance provided better statistical results in at least one case (question 3), and slightly better results in another (question 9).
-The other cases were statistically equal on both methods with the current sample size.
+The other cases were not statistically different with the current sample size.
 However, by directly comparing their means, analyzing the game flow with provenance yielded better results in most cases and equal values in the ones it did not.
-Nevertheless, due to the sample size these results did not provide a statistical relevance.
+Nevertheless, due to the sample size these results do not provide a statistical relevance.

 References